Mike Vilhauer – 5 Days lost in the Sierra Nevada mountains

 (Mike Vilhauer sitting in the shelter he made when he was rescued)

 East of Sacramento in California stands the Sierra Nevada mountains, a huge range that covers over 100,000 km² and has long been a popular spot for tourists and hikers.
-On August 6 of 2014 Mike Vilhauer decided to spend a day fly fishing amongst the picturesque forests and peaks to hopefully catch a big fat salmon, so he headed out with his gear and walked to a quiet spot.
+On August 6, 2014, Mike Vilhauer decided to spend a day fly fishing amongst the picturesque forests and peaks to hopefully catch a big fat salmon, so he headed out with his gear and walked to a quiet spot.

-Even though he started out looking for some bait, he began to enjoy the walk so much he kept going for several hours and before he knew it the sun was setting.
-Knowing his days fishing was over he turned around and tried to make his way back to his original spot.
+Even though he started out looking for some bait, he began to enjoy the walk so much that he kept going for several hours, and before he knew it the sun was setting.
+Knowing his days fishing trip was over he turned around and tried to make his way back to his original spot.

-The night came much quicker than he hoped it would and after realising there was no way he’d get back before dark, he huddled under a pine tree and covered himself in needles and branches to keep warm.
-He tried to call 911 for help but his phones signal was blocked by the high peaks.
+The night came much quicker than he hoped it would and after realizing there was no way he’d get back before dark, he huddled under a pine tree and covered himself in needles and branches to keep warm.
+He tried to call 911 for help but his phone signal was blocked by the high peaks.

 After losing his lead with the stream he walked around in random directions, hoping to find something.
 This only led to him wasting time as he did a full circle more than once and cleared no real ground for the whole day.
 That night he tried to make himself a better camp by lining branches up against a rock, but it didn’t help him get any sleep.